apigee/api-platform-samples/learn-edge/proxy-1/README.md

    proxyname.xml
 ```

-* This structure is mapped into the Edge UI, although the UI uses slightly different names for the components.
+* This file structure is mapped into the Edge UI, although the UI uses slightly different names for the components.

 [add a picture of the navigator]

 * Many developers develop proxies locally and deploy them using a command line tool (like the one used in the `./invoke.sh` file) or tools like Maven and Grunt.
 It's all about properly packaging and uploading the local files to Edge.
+You can even package a proxy in a ZIP file and upload it through the Edge UI.

 ### Ask the community